Victorinus: Reign

-Bronze double denarius of the Gallic Roman emperor Victorinus (269–271) found at U Thong, Thailand.
+Bronze double denarius of the Gallic Roman emperor Victorinus (269–271) found at U Thong, Thailand and later donated to the U Thong National Museum.

 Hailing from Gaul, Victorinus was born into a Gallic family of great wealth, and was a soldier under Postumus, the first of the so-called Gallic emperors.
 He showed considerable ability, as he held the title of tribunus praetorianorum (tribune of the praetorians) in 266/267, and rose swiftly to become co-consul with Postumus in 268.
 It is also possible that Postumus then elevated him to the post of praetorian prefect.
 Shortly after putting down a rebellion by Laelianus in 269, Postumus was murdered by his own troops, who appointed Marius as emperor in his place.

 After engineering the death of Marius, Victorinus was declared emperor by the troops located at Augusta Treverorum (Trier) in the fall of 269.
 His principal concern was to prevent the western provinces from submitting to the central authority of the Roman Empire, a fact made clear to him from the first few weeks when only the provinces of Gaul, Germania and Britain recognised him.
 Hispania deserted the Gallic Empire and declared its loyalty to Claudius Gothicus.
 Claudius then sent his trusted general Placidianus to south-east Gaul with instructions to bring over as many of the wavering cities as he could.
 Very quickly Placidianus captured Cularo (Grenoble), but did not proceed any further.